vincentdchn/ts-boilerplate/README.md

   TypeScript Boilerplate
 </h1>
 <h4 align="center">
-  A Modern TypeScript Development Environment
+  A Modern TypeScript Development Environment with Deno 2
 </h4>
 <p align="center">
 Fed up with endless boilerplate hunting?
 Same here!
 After spending way too much time searching for the "perfect" TypeScript setup, I decided to create my own opinionated boilerplate with exactly what I need.
+Now migrated to Deno 2 for an even better developer experience!
 No bloat, just pure developer happiness with my preferred configuration.
 Use it if you like it!
 </p>